 What is required is a new view of public policies, one in which population policies are not seen as exogenous or even relating to a marginal sector, the concern only of family planning or health professionals, but one in which the central aim of public policy is to create the context for, but not to command, a better quality of life for all the population.
-For the integration of population in public policies, an essential start is to recognize that if population is a macro-economic variable, then it is the most important.
-It is the people and not the economic system, who save, invest, consume, and produce.
+For the integration of population in public policies, an essential start is to recognise that population is a macro-economic variable, perhaps the most important.
+It is the people and not the monetary system, who save invest, consume, and produce.
 But that logic has perversely been reversed.
-In structural adjustment programmes people have become the vehicles by which economic systems can be stabilized.
+In structural adjustment programmes people have become the vehicles by which economic systems can be stabilised.
 Instead, it must be the economic system which is the servant of the population, not its master.